Shipbuilders approve 3-year pact, ending monthslong strike

 The company hopes that mediated discussions between the union and the company will help get the relationship back on track.

+But it’s going to take time.
+Levi Benner, a shipfitter, said there are hard feelings because management routinely rejects workers’ ideas for improvements.

+“It’s going to be hard to restore trust.
+We know what we’re doing.
+We’ve been building ships for years and years.
+These guys are geeks.
+They know their graphs and pie charts, but they don’t know how to build ships,” he said Sunday.

-Workers and the shipyard must learn how to work together if the company is to successfully compete for contracts against lower-cost competitors, said Loren Thompson, an analyst at the Lexington Institute.
+In the end, workers and the shipyard must learn how to work together if the company is to successfully compete for contracts against lower-cost competitors, said Loren Thompson, an analyst at the Lexington Institute.

 “Both sides need to understand that their best chance for having a future is to get along with each other,” he said.
 “The American landscape is littered with the debris of destroyed industries.
 Most of them made a good product but they’re still gone.”